CALL NOW

 Orange truck and a white collison

-What Is An Underride Accident?
+What Is an Underride Accident?

 Underride truck accidents are one of the scenarios that can happen when a smaller vehicle and a tractor-trailer collide, according to the U.S. Government Accountability Office.
 In these cases, the smaller vehicle will crash into either the side or the back of a semi-truck, then slide underneath the larger vehicle.